Drosera: Taxonomy

-Phylogenetics

 The unrooted cladogram to the right shows the relationship between various subgenera and classes as defined by the analysis of Rivadavia et al. The monotypic section Meristocaulis was not included in the study, so its place in this system is unclear.
 More recent studies have placed this group near section Bryastrum, so it is placed there below.
 Also of note, the placement of the section Regiae in relation to Aldrovanda and Dionaea is uncertain.
 Since the section Drosera is polyphyletic, it shows up multiple times in the cladogram (*).